English Literature Summer Schools

 Unparalleled academic programmes

 The Female Future Leaders programme was an incredible experience.
-It taught me a lot, and I really enjoyed the people and tutors that I got to meet, and the connections I’ve made.
-It really broadened my horizons, especially if you have issues with public speaking and confidence – they’ve really helped with that.
+It really broadened my horizons, especially if you have issues with public speaking and confidence – it’s really helped with that.

 English Literature Summer Schools